-Golden Throne Trail is a 3.6 mile heavily trafficked out and back trail located near Torrey, UT that features beautiful wild flowers and is rated as difficult.
+Golden Throne Trail is a 3.6 mile heavily trafficked out and back trail located near Torrey, Utah that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Directions from Capitol Reef Visitor Center: Drive southward on Scenic Drive to road's end.
 Bear left and follow Capitol Gorge Road less than 2 miles to the trailhead.